First Aid: Pinkeye

 - complains of severe pain

-- has ear pain (pinkeye and ear infections can happen at the same time)
+- also has ear pain (pinkeye and ear infections can happen at the same time)

-Wash hands well and often, especially after touching eyes.
-Don't allow sharing of washcloths, towels, and pillowcases.
+Teach kids to wash their hands well and often.
+Don't share eye ointment, washcloths, towels, and pillowcases.
 Talk to your doctor if itchy, watery, or red eyes are a frequent problem — allergies might be the cause.

-If certain household things seem to irritate the eyes, try:
+If some household things seem to irritate the eyes: